Community Center Complex

 Both arrays of panels are fed back to the building systems through inverters which allow the power generated by the photovoltaic panels to be used to power portions of the Community Center.

 City staff members are available to answer questions about the facility and its environmental features and benefits.
-Contact City Manager Brian Donovan at (616) 949-2110.
+Contact the City Manager's office at (616) 949-2110.